1nquisit0r/ubuntu-phone/README.md

 sudo apt-get install vim
 sudo vim /etc/opentee.conf
 ```
 Not sure why, but the `-` is missing in the `Open-TEE`, so we have to set the paths as follows using vim.
-First press the key `i` in order to insert/add to the file.
+First if you are not familiar with vim, then start by pressing the key `i` in order to insert/add to the file.
 Then copy and paste the following:
 ```
 [PATHS]
 ta_dir_path = /opt/OpenTee/lib/TAs